-Our policy and procedure aims to promote an environment where everyone feels happy, safe and secure and where values are used as a tool to manage disruptive or inappropriate behaviour.
+Our policy and associated procedures aim to promote an environment where everyone feels happy, safe and secure and where values are used as a tool to manage disruptive or inappropriate behaviour.
 We encourage children to find solutions to conflicts and act as good role models for others.